 The Allure of Moroccan Desert Towns and Cities

-Gateway to the Desert: Marrakech
+Gateway to The Desert: Marrakech

 The Golden City: Merzouga